 0.15

-Abbreviations: ALC, absolute lymphocyte count; BCMA, B-cell maturation antigen; CI, confidence interval; CrCl, creatinine clearance; CRP, C-reactive protein; ECOG, Eastern Cooperative Oncology Group; EMD, extramedullary disease; GPRC5D, G protein-coupled receptor class C group 5 member D; LDH, lactate dehydrogenase; LOT, line of therapy; PCL, plasma cell leukemia.
+Abbreviations: ALC, absolute lymphocyte count; BCMA, B-cell Maturation Antigen; CI, confidence interval; CRP, C-reactive protein; ECOG, Eastern Cooperative Oncology Group; EMD, extramedullary disease; GPRC5D, G Protein-Coupled Receptor Class C Group 5 Member D; HR, hazard ratio; LDH, lactate dehydrogenase; OS, overall survival; PCL, plasma cell leukemia.

-aVariables considered from univariate analysis included age, gender, race, high-risk cytogenetics, double-hit, number of prior LOTs, triple/penta-refractoriness status, prior autologous transplant, prior anti-BCMA agent, prior anti-GPRC5D agent, CrCl <30 mL/min, LDH, ECOG, MajesTEC-1 eligibility, ferritin, CRP, platelets, hemoglobin, ALC, albumin, EMD, PCL, accelerated step-up dosing, and bone marrow plasma cells.
+aVariables considered from univariate analysis included: age, gender, race, high-risk cytogenetics, double-hit, number of prior lines of therapy, triple/penta-refractoriness status, prior autologous transplant, prior anti-BCMA agent, prior anti-GPRC5D agent, CrCl<30, LDH, ECOG, MajesTEC-1 eligibility, ferritin, CRP, platelets, hemoglobin, ALC, albumin, EMD, PCL, accelerated step-up dosing, bone marrow plasma cells.

 Safety